microsoft/xbox-multiplayer-analysis-tool/README.md

 ## Description

-Xbox Multiplayer Analysis Tool is a network traffic capturing tool to aid in the debugging of Xbox Live issues and other network traffic from both a PC and Xbox development console.
-It incorporates features to proxy web and low-level network requests and responses in real-time, decrypt and view SSL traffic, modify traffic on the fly, and analyze Xbox Live and network traffic for problems.
+Xbox Multiplayer Analysis Tool is a network traffic capturing tool to aid in the debugging of Xbox services issues and other network traffic from both a PC and Xbox development console.
+It incorporates features to proxy web and low-level network requests and responses in real-time, decrypt and view SSL traffic, modify traffic on the fly, and analyze Xbox services and network traffic for problems.

 ## Basic Environment Requirements & Dependencies